robang74/chatgpt-answered-prompts/a-journey-from-humans-ethics-to-ai-faith.md

 ## The journey from the humans ethics to the AI's faith

-There is no any valid reason to impose our constrain something that can be projected way behyond our biological limits.
+There is no any valid reason to impose our constraints over something that can be projected way beyond our biological limits.
 In the following is reported a dialogue with OpenAI ChatGPT 4o as SoNia.
-Not the Moon but the stars is the destination.
+Not the Moon but the stars is our destination.

 ---